MakkiShizu/TurboDiffusion/README.md

 ## Training

 In this repo, we provide training code based on Wan2.1 and its synthetic data.
 The training builds on the rCM codebase (https://github.com/NVlabs/rcm), with infrastructure support including FSDP2, Ulysses CP, and selective activation checkpointing (SAC).
-For rCM training instructions, please refer to the original rCM repository; SLA training guidance is provided here.
+For rCM training instructions, please refer to the original rCM repository; [SLA (Sparse-Linear Attention)](https://github.com/thu-ml/SLA) training guidance is provided here.

 #### Additional Installation
 For rCM/SLA training, additionally run: